leegee/midi-phase-ui-experiment/README.md

 # MIDI Phase Rhythms UI

+Schillinger's resultants in the studio web browser....

-A React UI to experiment with real-time phasing of MIDI rhythms and first use of zustand.
+A React UI to experiment with real-time phasing of MIDI rhythms, and first (and last) use of Zustand.

 * Allow the browser access to MIDI devices, and select an input and output device.
 * Click a grid square to set a note, or use step input.